joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 `consciousness.exe` on a digital computer and produce a conscious being, but if I run the same program on the "rocks in a desert" computer or the "hot iron bar" computer, I will not.
-In this case, consciousness is then hardware-dependent.
-But computational phenomena are independent of the hardware they are run on.
-If consciousness were a purely computational phenomenon, this would not be possible.
-Any machine that runs the same computation would produce the same phenomenon.
+In this case, consciousness is then hardware-dependent, which means that it cannot be reduced to pure computation.

-If we are to claim that a GPU executing a neural network is conscious, we have to explain what it is about this specific, physical system that is producing consciousness.
+If we are to claim, for example, that a GPU executing a neural network is conscious, we have to explain what it is about this particular physical system that is generating consciousness.
 We cannot invoke the pure computation alone.

 ## Syntax is not semantics

-The argument that computation is not consciousness can be summed up in a single
+The argument can be reduced to its bare bones like this:

+1. To say that a physical system is a computer requires an external observer to map the physical states of that system onto abstract states.
+2. Consciousness does not require an external observer to exist.
+3. Therefore, consciousness cannot be reduced to computation.

-slogan: syntax is not semantics.
-All computers can do is shuffle lumps of matter or energy around, whether that be rocks in a vast desert, or states of voltage on a silicon wafer.
-But these lumps of matter have no intrinsic meaning.
-The only reason we call a box with a CPU in it a "computer" is because the operation of the voltages across different parts of the CPU happen to map onto bits that we have defined, and when these voltages interact they do so according to the rules of a set of logical operations which we have defined.
+But if we were to sum up the argument even further into a single slogan it would be this: syntax is not semantics.
+All computers can do is shuffle lumps of matter or energy around, whether that be rocks in a vast desert, or states of voltage on a silicon wafer by following the rules of an algorithm (a syntax).
+But these lumps of matter have no intrinsic meaning (no semantics).
+The only reason we call a box with a CPU in it a "computer" is because the voltage levels across different parts of the CPU happen to map onto bits that we have defined, and when these voltages interact they do so according to the rules of a set of logical operations which we have also defined.
 But there is no meaning to the physical system apart from what we, as external observers, have imposed on it.

-Of course it is simplest to build a computer where the high voltage states correspond to 1s and the low voltages states 0s.
+Of course it is simplest to build a computer where the high voltage states correspond to 1s and the low voltages states 0s or vice versa.
 But there is no requirement to build a computer that way.
-We could build a perfectly valid computer where the high voltage states of even valued states correspond to 1s and where they correspond to 0s in the odd valued states.
+We could build a perfectly valid computer where the high voltage states of even valued states correspond to 1s and where they correspond to 0s in the odd valued states, or one where the mapping flips on alternate clock cycles.
 The system only "computes" because of the way we have encoded information. [[^10]]

-So computer simulations can never produce the entity it is simulating since the "simulation" is not an independent system.
+So computer simulations can never produce the entity they are simulating since the "simulation" is not an independent system.
 It is only defined in terms of its relation to an external observer.
 A simulation of a brain cannot produce consciousness any more than a simulation of the weather can produce rain.

 ## Should this conclusion worry us?

-This "triviality argument" has been presented by a number of prominent philosophers, among them Ian Hinckfuss, John Searle, Hilary Putnam, and David Chalmers.
+This "triviality argument" has been presented by a number of philosophers, among them Ian Hinckfuss, John Searle, Hilary Putnam, and David Chalmers.
 But it is worth noting that as with any philosophical argument it is not universally accepted.
 The principal objection is that it assumes too loose a definition of computation.
-Well *of course*, the counterargument goes, if we assume an expansive definition of computation, then everything becomes a computer.
+The counterargument goes like this: Well *of course* if we assume an expansive definition of computation, then everything becomes a computer.
 But shouldn't this be an indication that we ought to reconsider what it means to be a computer?

-Now, a major downside of this approach is that it is much less obvious what an appropriate definition of a computer is.
+Now, a major downside of tightening our definition of a computer is that it is much less obvious what an appropriate definition is.
 Our original definition was that anything is a computer as long as we can make a mapping from physical states to abstract states of a Turing machine.
 This definition has the virtues of being precise and objective.
-But if we try to strengthen this definition by requiring, for instance, that the mapping be "simple" comes at the cost of precision or objectivity.
-At some point some of the systems we have been considering stop being computers and it's not obvious where that line would be drawn.
-Maybe the "rocks in a desert" computer is not actually a computer because it relies on the free will of the lone individual .

-But what is the alternative?
+I can tell you my mapping and then you can look at the system and say with certainty whether or not it is computing a given Turing machine.
+But if we try to tighten this definition by requiring, for instance, that the mapping be "simple," then we will lose precision in the definition, because what constitutes a "simple" encoding?

+But let's make sure we understand what we give up when we accept our original definition of a computer.
 Up to now I've been promoting the "anti-realist" position, namely that computation is only defined in terms of its relation to us.
 We call certain objects in this world "computers" because there is a convenient and reliable mapping between their physical states and the abstract states of a Turing machine.
 Without an external observer present to call the object a computer, it's just a lump of matter obeying the laws of physics.

-This may seem inherently reasonable.
-But there is a hidden danger with this approach.
-Because surely the mind is doing some computation.
+The problem is that surely the mind computes in some way.
 Isn't my brain computing something when a sequence of activations from my auditory nerve arrives at my brain and I determine that I am listening to a symphony of Haydn?
 But if that's so, what is the "observer" that is making the mapping from physical states to abstract states?
-It is easy to end up making the [homunculus fallacy][22], in which we posit an "inner eye" of the mind that looks at the auditory cortex and interprets its activity as that of a computer.
+We start to butt up against the [homunculus fallacy][22], in which we posit an "inner eye" of the mind that looks at the auditory cortex and interprets its activity as that of a computer.
-Yet surely this "inner eye" can also compute, in which case what is the external observer that is interpreting its activity as a computer?
-Since there is no definition of computation without reference to an external observer, a system in isolation cannot compute.
-Parts can compute with respect to other parts, but taken as a whole no computation is possible.
+But can the "inner eye" compute?
+If so, what is the external observer that is interpreting its activity as a computer?
+Since there is no definition of computation without reference to an external observer, a system in isolation cannot compute, which suggests that a conscious being cannot compute.
+Maybe parts of the brain can compute with respect to the mind, but no computation is possible in the mind taken as a whole.
 Unfortunately in arguing that consciousness is not computation, we end up struggling to imagine how the mind can compute anything at all. [[^11]]

 ## So what is consciousness then?

 The idea that consciousness comes from computing a particular kind of program is seductive because it lays out a clear path toward understanding where consciousness comes from.
 If only we could write a clever enough computer program, we could figure it out.
+But the triviality argument has convinced me that a computational theory of consciousness is not the path forward.

 But if consciousness is not computation, then what is it?
-This, of course, is perhaps the hardest problem there is.
-I don't claim to have the answer to this question, but there are a few properties of consciousness that we have to explain if we want a good theory of consciousness.
+Of course there are few questions which are harder to answer, and I don't claim to have a solution.
+But there are a few properties of consciousness that we have to explain if we want a good theory of consciousness.

 ### Consciousness is in the brain

 It hardly seems worth mentioning, but one thing we can be quite sure of is that consciousness as we know it is very closely linked to the brain.
-This had been suspected since antiquity but modern neuroscience backs up this intuition.
+This had been suspected since antiquity but modern neuroscience backs up our intuition.
 My consciousness does not fall off my body when I clip off a fingernail nor even if I chop off my arm.
-But if a neurosurgeon slices off a piece of my brain, or severs some connections, my consciousness may radically alter.
-If my body is functioning but my brain is not, I will not be conscious.
-Whereas if my brain is functioning, my body can be in very bad shape and I can retain consciousness.
+But if a neurosurgeon slices off a piece of my brain, or severs some neural connections somewhere, my consciousness may radically alter.

 The brain is a large mass of neurons, and when those neurons cease firing I die and cease being conscious.
 So clearly consciousness has something to do with